HeinzBenjamin/FlexCLI/README.md

 FlexCLI runs on x64 architectures only.<p>
 Flex.sln contains FlexCLI and FlexHopper.
 Upon building the solution all relevant files will be stored inside "bin".
 Make sure to set your compiler to x64.<p>
 FlexHopper was tested with Rhino5 64bit and Grasshopper 0.9.0076 WIP

+# INSTRUCTIONS
+Please follow the instructions under one of these options
+> I want to use FlexHopper

+> I want to write code using FlexCLI

+> I want to compile and edit everything